I'm a

 If you find a leak or suspect you have one but can’t locate it, contact a registered plumber.
 They’ll help you fix your issue or investigate further.

-If you fix your leak quickly, you might be eligible for a partial credit to your account.
+If you do so, you might be eligible for a partial credit to your account.

 Need financial assistance?